 What Proportion of Kinesthetic Learners Face Difficulties with Online or Distance Learning Approaches?

 55% of kinesthetic learners report struggling with online or distance learning formats.
-This might mean that kinesthetic learners are not suitable for corporate training and education as nowadays most of it is done online rather than in person.
+This means that kinesthetic learners are not suitable for corporate training and education as nowadays most of it is done online rather than in person.
 (Source)

-Another stat that kind of proves my point is that 80% of kinesthetic learners report higher job satisfaction in careers that involve physical activity or hands-on work.
-Exactly the opposite of sitting in some cubicle and typing all day on a computer.
+Another stat that proves my point is that 80% of kinesthetic learners report higher job satisfaction in careers that involve physical activity or hands-on work.
+Exactly the opposite of sitting in a cubicle and typing all day on a computer.
 (Source)

 Kinesthetic learning techniques have been shown to reduce behavioral issues in classrooms by up to 35%.
 (Source)